COVID-19 and treatment at Bath Oral surgery Clinic

 Will I be in pain afterwards?

 You should not feel any pain immediately after the operation as the area of surgery will be numb from the local anaesthetic.
-As the numbness wears off, the area might become uncomfortable and then you should take painkillers.
-We will supply you with these, with information about doses.
+As this numbness wears off the area might become uncomfortable and you should then take painkillers.
+We will supply you with these together with information about doses.

 Could there be any after-effects?

-This depends on the operation.
-If there are any issues in particular to be aware of, they will be discussed with you beforehand.
+This depends on the nature of your operation; if there are any issues in particular to be aware of they will be discussed with you beforehand.

-There may be swelling and bruising in the area of surgery, as well as some discomfort which might limit jaw opening.
-Bruising is usually at its most obvious two to three days after surgery and varies between patients.
-It normally resolves itself after 10 to 14 days.
+There may be swelling, bruising and discomfort in the area of the surgery together with some limitation in jaw opening.
+The bruising is usually at its most obvious 2 to 5 days after the procedure and will vary between patients; it normally resolves after 7 to 10 days.

 When can I return to work?

 This depends on your occupation and how you are after your treatment.
-It may be possible for you to return to work the next day.
-Some people need to take some time off work, especially if the operation has been carried out under intravenous sedation.
+It may be possible for you to return to college or work the next day but some people will need to take some time off especially if the operation has been carried out under intravenous sedation.
 We will give you appropriate advice for your particular circumstances.